Asthma is a chronic disease with acute exacerbations characterized by intermittent airway obstruction in response to a variety of stimuli.

 - Increased mucus

-- Spirometry- measuring the movement of air in and out of the lung after the patient takes the deeepest breath
+- Spirometry- measuring the movement of air in and out of the lung after the patient takes the deepest breath

 - Chest X rays –show areas with hyperinflation with local atelectasis and flattened diaphragm.

-- Pulse oximetry- show dcreased of oxygen saturation.
+- Pulse oximetry- show decreased of oxygen saturation.

 - Serum IgE level- may increase from an allergic reaction.

 - Arterial blood gas(ABG)– analysis may detect hypoxemia.